Hotels near Pigeon Forge Park

 Which hotels near Pigeon Forge Park are great for a weekend getaway?

 Several hotels near Pigeon Forge Park are ideal for a weekend getaway.
-Courtyard by Marriott Pigeon Forge (0.44 mi) offers a pool and on-site dining.
-Hilton Garden Inn Pigeon Forge (0.94 mi) offers a pool and on-site dining.
-Compass Hotel by Margaritaville (1.07 mi) offers a pool and on-site dining.
+Compass Hotel by Margaritaville (1.07 mi, from $158/night), Courtyard by Marriott Pigeon Forge (0.44 mi, from $169/night), and Fairfield Inn & Suites by Marriott Pigeon Forge (0.92 mi, from $119/night) all offer a pool and on-site dining.
+Compass Hotel by Margaritaville also has spa services.

 Are there any walkable hotels near Pigeon Forge Park?